-Consolidated general and administrative (G&A) expense in the first quarter of 2018 and 2017 amounted to ₱45.3 million and ₱48.7 million, respectively.
+Consolidated general and administrative (G&A) expense in the first half of 2018 and 2017 amounted to $\mathbb{P}84.9$ million and $\mathbb{P}100.7$ million, respectively.
 Details of the significant elements of the consolidated G&A expenses are discussed below.

-- Personnel cost increased by 19% or ₱5.0 million in 2018 versus the comparative quarter in 2017 due to higher salary rates. - Taxes and licenses decreased due to a one-time documentary stamp tax transaction in the first quarter of 2017 relating to a loan that was availed of by the Parent Company.
+- Personnel cost decreased by 16% or ₱8.8 million in 2018 versus the comparative first half in 2017 as the payroll of one of the Parent Company's non-operating subsidiaries have been absorbed by a different company not within the Group which started only in 2018. - Taxes and licenses decreased by ₱12.9 million due to a one-time documentary stamp tax transaction in the first quarter of 2017 for a loan that was availed of at the Parent Company level.